NilsIrl/www.nilsand.re/_drafts/implicit-explicit.md

 explicit way.

-Generally (based on my personal experience) the explicit option is the one that people recommend taking because it is clear, leaves no doubt, and is more likely to be forward compatible.
+Generally (based on my personal experience) the explicit option is the one that people recommend taking because it doesn't require knowledge of the implicit behaviour and is more likely to be forward compatible.

-For example, this could be when specifying arguments to a function, cli, etc. specifying default values even though omitting them would result in the same behaviour.
+For example, this could be when specifying arguments to a function, cli, etc. specifying the same values as the default values even though not specifying that argument at all would result in the same behaviour.
 Or in expressions, adding brackets for precedence even though it is not needed:

 ```cpp
 // Here the brackets are superfluous